CottageDweller/omniblox_public_1/README.md

 another edit for testing on Friday morning <br>
 More edits, this time on Friday the 10th <br>
 now it's Tuesday the 25th Feb <br>
-works for manual refresh, how about automated?
+works for manual refresh, how about automated? <br>
+OMG IT'S 2021! <br>